2020 Serbian local elections: Surčin

 Results of the election for the Municipal Assembly of Surčin:

 Incumbent mayor Stevan Šuša of the Progressive Party was confirmed for another term in office after the election.

 Voždovac

 Results of the election for the Municipal Assembly of Voždovac:

-Ivana Ilić-Tomić of the Progressive Party was selected as mayor following the election.
-The new municipal administration included the Socialist Party and the Serbian Patriotic Alliance, and was approved by forty-seven members of the assembly.
+Ivana Tomić Ilić of the Progressive Party was selected as mayor following the election.
+The new municipal administration included the Socialist Party and the Serbian Patriotic Alliance, and was supported by forty-seven members of the assembly.

 Vračar

 Results of the election for the Municipal Assembly of Vračar:

 Incumbent mayor Milan Nedeljković of the Progressive Party was confirmed for another term in office after the election, by a vote of forty-eight to six.
-The Socialist Party participated in the municipality's coalition government, which was also supported by the Serbian Patriotic Alliance, the Association for the Beautification of Vračar, and the Green Movement Vračar.
-The United Opposition and DSS were in opposition.
+The Socialist Party participated in the municipality's coalition government, which was also supported by the Serbian Patriotic Alliance, the Vračar Vračarians, and the Green Movement Vračar.
+The United Opposition of Vračar and DSS were in opposition.

+Konstantin Samofalov of the Social Democratic Party was elected from the lead position on the United Opposition of Vračar list.
+He resigned his seat on 4 September 2023, shortly after leaving the Social Democratic Party to join the Party of Freedom and Justice (SSP).